Government Bodies

 ALGIERS, 3 December (BelTA) - Belarus and Algeria should reach at least $500 million in mutual trade in the next year or two, Belarusian President Aleksandr Lukashenko told the media following talks with Algerian President Abdelmadjid Tebboune on 3 December, BelTA has learned.

 “Algeria is a global gateway to Africa.
 Herein lies our pragmatism.
-We have discussed many topics.
+I told my friend and comrade, the president of Algeria, this very thing.
+We discussed many topics.
+But there is no need to drag all these matters up to the highest level.
+Two days ago, we held an excellent forum here where the heads of our companies and corporations met.
+They see the concrete issues and have agreed on much.
 No topics are off-limits.
 This includes not only humanitarian issues and agriculture but also the military-industrial complex,” the Belarusian leader emphasized.

 Abdelmadjid Tebboune also commented on the outcome of the talks: “We have assessed the progress in our bilateral relations.
 We spoke about key issues and discussed our plan for 2026-2027.
 We have agreed to support investments in agriculture, mechanical engineering, pharmaceuticals, and scientific research.
 Our ministers have discussed all matters concerning trade.”